-When you get your flu jab check if you're eligible for the pneumo vaccine, which helps protect you from pneumonia.
+When you get your flu jab check if you're eligible for the pneumo vaccine, which helps protect you from pneumonia, and the Shingles vaccine.

 To protect the most vulnerable during the coronavirus pandemic, there are additional groups who can get the jab free this year, including personal assistants and people who live with someone who was asked to shield during Spring lockdown.

 The vaccines for over 65s has an agent in which helps to boost your immune system’s response to the vaccine.
 Even if you’re fit and healthy, it’s a great idea to get the jab to help protect yourself and others.